renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 class TwoOrThreeThings<A, B, C = Null>(
     shared A a, shared B b, shared C c) {}

-// the third argument defaults to null void printTwoThings(TwoOrThreeThings<String, Boolean> twoThings) {
+// the third type parameter defaults to Null void printTwoThings(TwoOrThreeThings<String, Boolean> twoThings) {
     print("String is ``twoThings.a`` and Boolean is ``twoThings.b``");
 }

-// the third argument is bound to Integer void printThreeThings(TwoOrThreeThings<String, Boolean, Integer> threeThings) {
+// the third parameter is bound to Integer void printThreeThings(TwoOrThreeThings<String, Boolean, Integer> threeThings) {
     print("* String is ``threeThings.a``
            * Boolean is ``threeThings.b``